magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 In the [previous tutorial][1] we tried to explain how to make a library compliant with the
 [Reader Conditionals](http://clojure.org/reader#The%20Reader--Reader%20Conditionals).
 As
-an example, we used the [`valip`](https://github.com/magomimmo/valip) library that we already used in the `modern-cljs` project for validating the input field of the Login and Shopping forms we used as CLJ/CLJS playground.
+an example, we exploited the [`valip`](https://github.com/magomimmo/valip) library that we already used in the `modern-cljs` project for validating the input fields of the Login and Shopping forms we adopted as CLJ/CLJS playground.

 Even if we reached a decent result, we left some work to be done, namely the deployment of the updated library to